lencsegabor/siitperf/README.md

 Although siitperf is likely to run on most Linux disributions, we have tested it under Debian 9.9 only, and our DPDK version was: 16.11.9-1+deb9u1.

-Siitperf uses a separate core for sending and receiving in each directions, thus it requirest 4 CPU cores for bidirectional traffic besides the main core used for executing the main program.
+Siitperf uses a separate core for sending and receiving in each directions, thus it requires 4 CPU cores for bidirectional traffic besides the main core used for executing the main program.
 The 4 cores should be reserved at boot time to avoid interference with other programs.
 We used the following line in "/etc/default/grub":

 	GRUB_CMDLINE_LINUX_DEFAULT="quiet isolcpus=2,4,6,8 hugepagesz=1G hugepages=32"

 As it can be also seen, we used 1GB hugepages.
-If your CPU does not have the "pdpe1gb" flag, but it has the "pse" flag then, 2M hugepages will still do.
+If your CPU does not have the "pdpe1gb" flag, but it has the "pse" flag, then 2MB hugepages will still do.
 (We have also sortly tested it.)
 Our relevant setting for 1GB hugepages in the "/etc/fstab" file was:

 	nodev   /mnt/huge_1GB hugetlbfs pagesize=1GB 0 0